 b.
 Story Assignment

 Muslim Link will make efforts to recruit volunteer and paid writers who represent a broad swathe of the Muslim community.
 We also welcome non-Muslim writers.
 News reporters will be held to high journalistic principles and, as such, should not allow personal biases to affect coverage.
 However, given that reporters will often unconsciously apply biases to their reporting and writing based on their own experiences, all articles will be edited by the Editor-in-Chief in order to ensure that they conform to Muslim Link’s policies and overall tone.
-The newspaper will also ensure that writers are offered feedback and training, if necessary.
+The website will also ensure that writers are offered feedback and training, if necessary.

 Muslim Link will also encourage the submission of opinion pieces that reflect the diversity of perspectives and experiences within the community.
 Opinion pieces solely reflect the opinions’ of the author(s).